suriono/libraries/Firebase_ESP8266_Client/README.md

 This library supports many types of authentications.

-See [Other authentication examples](/examples/Authentications) for more authentication methods.
+See [other authentication examples](/examples/Authentications) for more authentication methods.

 Some authentication methods require the token generaion and exchanging process which take more time than using the legacy token.